 Attendance: All members are encouraged to attend meetings.
 If Members are unable to attend, they should advise the Co-Secretaries of their absence.

 Failure to attend: If an Officer breaks the Code of Ethics or misses three consecutive meetings, the Chair(s) may ask for an explanation.
 Failure to respond within 15 days of this request or an inadequate explanation may be cause for removal from office (but not membership) by majority vote of the Council.

+Remuneration (payment): No person shall receive any remuneration for serving as a member or Officer of the School Council.
+Members shall be reimbursed for pre-approved expenses that they incur as members or Officers of the School Council, as per Board procedures.

 School Council Officers